 When to Plant Annual Ryegrass

-You can plant annual ryegrass in fall or spring.
 The plant will set seed more quickly if sown in fall, so care must be taken to mow before the plant blooms.
-To use the plant as a winter annual, seed during fall in USDA growing zone 6 or warmer; and in zone 5 or colder, seed in midsummer to early fall.
+To use the plant as a winter annual, seed during fall in USDA growing zone 6 or warmer.
+In zone 5 or colder, seed in midsummer to early fall.

 If the ryegrass is used as amendment for fall crops, then seed in early spring.
 For a nursery crop, sow several weeks before seeding the main crop.